Sports as Healing.

 Don’t just take our word for it, hear it from our families!

-The vision of The Volo Kids Foundation (VKF) is to unlock the power of play for every child, everywhere.
-We accomplish this purpose by creating safe, youth-centered spaces that provide a platform for youth mentorship, familial health and wellness, and communal well-being.
-Our program removes barriers to athletic participation, such as limited financial resources and transportation, and is open to children of all genders and skill levels.
+The vision of The Volo Kids Foundation (VKF) is to build communities of active, resilient, and confident kids by unlocking the power of play.
+We accomplish this purpose by creating safe, youth-centered programming that provides a platform for youth mentorship, promotes health and wellness, and energizes communities.
+Our program removes barriers to athletic participation, such as limited financial resources and transportation, and is open to children of all races, genders, incomes, and skill levels.

 Our structured environment is supervised by volunteers from within the community as well as our partner Volo Sports Leagues.
-Volo Sports members are young professionals who are looking for ways to connect with their community through playing sports.
-They recognize the effectiveness of sports as a way to connect with others and come to us to share this opportunity with the kids in our community.
-We provide an opportunity for members to get involved with their own community through the kids programs.
+Volo Sports members are young professionals who are looking for ways to connect with their community through sports.
+They recognize the effectiveness of sports as a way to connect with others and come to us to share this experience with the kids in our community.